 The information below pertains to the new requirements that are in effect as of January 1, 2023.

-Marketplace sellers on Bandcamp who make over $600 USD in a given tax year from sales on Bandcamp will be issued a 1099-K form by January 31st.
+Marketplace sellers on Bandcamp who make over $600 USD in a given tax year from sales on Bandcamp will be issued a 1099-K form.
 Please note the tax form you receive will reference Epic Games, Inc., Bandcamp's parent company.

 You can expect to receive your 1099-K form via email as well as delivered to your physical address.
 Both will be sent out by January 31st.

 Some Bandcamp accounts may have inadvertently filled out and received an incorrect tax form.
 If you were a recipient of an incorrect tax form, we’ll issue a correction in the coming weeks and also ensure that the correct information is reported to the IRS as well as state taxing authorities.
 In some cases, you may be required to verify your tax information again.
 None of these forms have been submitted to the IRS.

 If your account has been impacted, we’ll reach out to you shortly.
 You may also contact us if you believe there was a mistake with the form you received.
 Although we are unable to provide specific tax advice, we may clarify details if needed.

 I received an additional 1099-K from PayPal that matches my Bandcamp earnings